Arash-Rezaie/OsTools/README.md

 Some tools for linux OS.
 Each one is documented.
 To reach the document use "-h".

 ## rename.py
-A simple tools to do batch rename over directoreis and files by regex
+A simple tool to do batch rename over directoreis and files by regex

 ---